Sensors Design for Large-Scale Boolean Networks via Pinning Observability: Two Simulation Examples

-In this section, we consider the reduced Boolean model of T-cell receptor kinetics with $37$ SVs, $3$ input variable, and output variables in \cite{klamt2006methodology}.
-The number codes and logical reaction are presented in a detailed manner as Table \ref{tab:Tcellbn}.
-Again, according to its dynamics, we can draw the NS diagram as Fig. \ref{fig-exa-BN}.
-Accordingly, we directly observed the state nodes $CRE$, $NFkB$, $AP1$ and $NAFT$, that is, $Y_1(t)=NAFT(t)$, $Y_2(t)=AP1(t)$, $Y_3(t)=CRE(t)$ and $Y_4(t)=NFkB(t)$.
+In the second part, we consider a reduced BN called T-cell receptor kinetics with $37$ state nodes and $3$ input nodes, which was originally modeled in \cite{klamt2006methodology}.
+The detailed logical reactions are presented in (\ref{equation-BN-exa2}).
+Again, according to its nodal dynamics equation (\ref{equation-BN-exa2}), we can draw its network structure $\mathrm{G}$ as in Fig. \ref{fig-exa2-wringdigraph}.
+Even more, the original sensors are ${\bm y}_1(t)={\bm x}_1(t)$, ${\bm y}_2(t)={\bm x}_{22}(t)$, and ${\bm y}_3(t)={\bm x}_{25}(t)$, which respectively observe the values of nodes AP1, LAT and NFAT.